sparkfabrik/nominatim-openapi/README.md

 First of all, search for issues or open one to share your thoughts, needs or intents with the maintainers and the community.
 Then fork and clone this repo, make your changes, commit and push them on a new branch, finally open a PR against `main` branch of this repo.

+Please activate the Git Hooks provided in `.githooks/` folder before the first change (hooks are bash scripts).
+You can simply run `make hooks` to activate them.
+- **pre-commit** - compute sha512 checksum of `nominatim.openapi.json` and write on `nominatim.openapi.json.checksum` file.
+- **pre-push** - verify the `nominatim.openapi.json` checksum against `nominatim.openapi.json.checksum` file.

 In a Docker-ready environment, you can run `make editor` to have the new Swagger Editor up and running on `http://localhost:8092`.
 Automatic file loading and saving is not available, so you must copy/paste the content of `nominatim.openapi.json` in the editor and then copy/paste it back to save the changes.